rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateVcenter.md

 # Invoke-RscMutateVcenter
 ## Subcommands
 ### create
-- There are 6 arguments.
-    - clusterUuid - System.String
-    - hostname - System.String
-    - username - System.String
-    - password - System.String
-    - conflictResolutionAuthz - ConflictResolutionAuthzEnum
-    - caCert - System.String
+Add a vCenter server.

+- There is a single argument of type CreateVsphereVcenterInput.
-- Returns VsphereAsyncRequestStatus.
+- Returns CreateVsphereVcenterReply.
 ### delete
 Remove vCenter Server